Policy Number: 28

 Full credit for one month's accrual will be given for each month or fraction of a month of service.
 An employee earns vacation entitlement beginning on the first day of employment and ending on the last day of employment.

-If an employee is absent on a paid leave status, the employee will continue to accrue paid leave each month on leave.
+If an employee is absent but on a paid leave status, the employee will continue to accrue paid leave each month on leave.
 The hours accrued while on leave may be posted to the leave balance only when the employee returns to work.
-Should the employee fail to return to work, he/she will not receive the accruals and will not be paid for those hours.
+Should the employee fail to return to work, he/she will not receive the accruals and will not be paid for those hours upon separation from the University.
 Note: An employee on faculty development leave accrues at the full-time rate.